A Primer on Choice of Law

 The common law of most states distinguishes between issues that are procedural and issues that are substantive.
 If an issue is classified as procedural, the court will apply the law of the forum.
 If an issue is classified as substantive, the court must perform a choice-of-law analysis.
 When the parties have agreed to a choice-of-law clause, the court will generally apply the law of the jurisdiction named in the clause.
 If there is no choice-of-law clause, or if the clause is deemed invalid or unenforceable, the court will apply the choice-of-law rules followed by the forum to identify the applicable law.
 Federal courts sitting in diversity apply the choice-of-law rules of the state in which they sit.

 A majority of states in the United States follow the choice-of-law rules laid down in the Restatement (Second) of Conflict of Laws for tort and contract conflicts.
 A minority of states follow the traditional rules, interest analysis, or the better rule approach.
-After conducting a choice-of-law analysis in accordance with the rules of the forum, the court will apply the internal law of the jurisdiction selected pursuant to that analysis to resolve the issue unless this would be offensive to a deep-rooted forum public policy.
+After conducting a choice-of-law analysis in accordance with the rules of the forum, the court will apply the internal law of the jurisdiction selected pursuant to that analysis unless this would be offensive to a deep-rooted forum public policy.

 Choice-of-Law Statutes